Last updated: May 29, 2026

 Phone scripts you can use

 “Hello.
 I live in [county], West Virginia.
-I am [age], and I need help with [meals, rides, in-home help, caregiver support, Medicare counseling].
-Which county aging provider or senior center should I call, and what should I ask for?”
+I am [age], and I need help with [meals, rides, senior center activities, in-home help, caregiver support, Medicare counseling].
+Which county aging provider or senior center should I call?”

 “I need free Medicare counseling.
 I want to check my drug plan, Extra Help, Medicare Savings Programs, and medical bills.
-Can a SHIP counselor help me compare my options before I make a change?”
+Can a SHIP counselor help me compare my options?”

 Official resources and useful next reads